 Parameter OpenVPN Configuration Туре The device type for this tunnel which can be either TUN (typically used for routed connections) or TAP (required for bridged networks) Protocol The tunnel protocol to be used for the transport connection Network mode Defines how the packets should be forwarded, which can be either routed or bridged from/to a particular LAN interface.
 If required, you can also specify the maximum transfer unit for the tunnel interface.
-Authentication You can choose between credential-based (where you have to specify a username and password) but we generally suggest to use certificate-based authentication.
-Note that keys/cer- tificates have to be created or uploaded (see 5.8.8).
-You may also specify which message digest shall be used for au- thenticating packets.
-Cipher The required cipher mechanism used for encryption Use compression Enable or disable packet compression Use keepalive Can be used to send a periodic keepalive packet in order keep the tunnel up despite of inactivity Redirect gateway By redirecting the gateway, all packets will be directed to the VPN tunnel.
-Please ensure that essential services (such as DNS or NTP servers) can be reached at the network behind the tunnel.
-In doubt, create an extra static route pointing to the correct interface.
+MTU The Maximum Transmission Unit of the tunnel interface Cipher The required cipher mechanism used for encryption Digest The digest algorithm used for authenticating